 From the 1881 Thomaston Station, board the railroad’s restored vintage passenger coaches for a scenic train ride through the Naugatuck River Valley.
 Leave time to tour the displays at the train depot and explore the charming village of Thomaston.

 Solar Express at Stepping Stones Museum for Children

 Hours: Runs several times a day during museum hours: Memorial Day-Labor Day: daily, 10am-5pm; Labor Day-Memorial Day: Tuesday-Sunday, 10am-5pm.

 Cost: $2 per ride with museum admission ($1 for members): $15; $10 seniors 62 and older; free for children younger than 1

 This child-sized train takes visitors on a 7- to 10-minute trip through Mathews Park.
 It collects energy through the museum’s solar panels and is a “green” addition to the museum’s environmental initiatives that include a green roof, a wind turbine, rain gardens, and other eco-friendly features.
 Children younger than 3 must ride with a parent.

 New Hope & Ivyland Railroad

-Hours: Hourly Excursions offered Friday-Sunday through Memorial Day, then daily through June 30.
+Hours: March 28-May 22: Hourly Excursions offered Friday-Sunday.
+May 29-June 30: Hourly Excursions offered daily.
 See the website for a year-round schedule.